A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Latent Class Models with Binary Responses

 \subsection{Latent Variables as Random Effects}

 We first introduce random-effect LCM.
-Consider a binary-outcome latent class model with $J$ items and $L$ classes.
-There are two types of individual-specific variables in the model, that is a binary response vector $R \in \{0,1\}^J$ and a latent variable $z \in [L]$.
+Consider a binary-outcome latent class model with $J$ items and $L$ classes. {Throughout this paper we will use boldface type to denote vectors, matrices and tensors while standard type is used to denote scalars.} There are two types of individual-specific variables in the model, that is a binary response vector $\RR_i \in \{0,1\}^J$ and a latent variable $z_i \in [L]$.
 Here $[L] = \{1,2,\dots,L\}$ is the set of positive integers smaller than or equal to $L$.
-The response vector $R_i=(R_{i,1},\ldots,R_{i,J})$ contains the observed responses to the $J$ items of $i$th subject.
-The $j$th component of $R_i$ will be 1 if this subject gives a positive response to the $j$th item and will be 0 otherwise.
-For instance, in a test with $J$ items, if a student answers the $j$th item correctly, then $R_{i,j}$, the $j$th component of $R_i$, will be 1.
+The response vector $\RR_i=(R_{i,1},\ldots,R_{i,J})$ contains the observed responses to the $J$ items of $i$-th subject.
+The $j$-th component of $\RR_i$ will be 1 if this subject gives a positive response to the $j$-th item and will be 0 otherwise.
+For instance, in a test with $J$ items, if a student answers the $j$-th item correctly, then $R_{i,j}$, the $j$-th component of $\RR_i$, will be 1.
 If the student fails to give a right answer then $R_{i,j} = 0$.
 The latent variable $z_i$ is introduced to categorize different observations and explain the dependence among items.

-The generative process for a response vector $R_i$ of an observation is as follows: first the class of this observation $z_i$ is drawn from a discrete distribution specified by the probability vector $\mathbf{p} = (p_1,p_2,\dots,p_L)$, where $p_k\geq 0$ and $\sum_{k=1}^L p_k=1$.
+The generative process for a response vector $\RR_i$ of an observation is as follows: first the class of this observation $z_i$ is drawn from a discrete distribution specified by the probability vector $\mathbf{p} = (p_1,p_2,\dots,p_L)$, where $p_k\geq 0$ and $\sum_{k=1}^L p_k=1$.
 So we have

-where $p_\ell$ is the proportion of subjects belonging to $\ell$th class in the population.
+where $p_\ell$ is the proportion of subjects belonging to $\ell$-th class in the population.
 Then given the latent class $z_i=\ell$, the responses to $J$ items are drawn conditionally independently from a Bernoulli distribution with parameter $\theta_{j,\ell}$ for each item $j$.
 That is

-So $\theta_{j,\ell}$ measures the ability of subjects from $\ell$th class to give a positive response on item $j$ and is also known as item parameters.
+So $\theta_{j,\ell}$ measures the ability of subjects from $\ell$-th class to give a positive response on item $j$ and is also known as item parameters.
 Like many other latent variables, local independence is assumed here, implying the dependence of item responses is fully explained by the latent classes.
 We collect all the item parameters for the $L$ classes in the matrix $\boldsymbol{\TT} = (\theta_{j,\ell}) \in [0,1]^{J\times L}$ whose rows are indexed by the $J$ items and columns indexed by the $L$ classes.
 All the response vectors are collected in a $N \times J$ matrix $\mathbf{R}$, and the corresponding log-likelihood function under the random-effect LCM is

 with $(\mathbf{p},\, \TT)$ the parameters to be estimated.